-The other day I was asked by a Christian friend, “Why do you think that there aren’t that many miracles in Australia yet we hear stories of healing in other countries all the time?
+I was asked by a Christian friend, “Why do you think that there aren’t that many miracles in Australia yet we hear stories of healing in other countries all the time?
 Does Jesus even heal today in Australia?

-I responded that I think there are those healed in this country but that our society is so skeptical that they are immediately discounted.
-I remember very clearly having been skeptical myself about many of the stories I was hearing about healing in the 70’s.
-I could not understand why the only healing that I heard of locally were stories of people going for prayer and having their leg grow longer.
+I responded that I think there are those healed in this country.
+But our society is so sceptical that they are immediately discounted.
+I remember very clearly having been sceptical about many of the stories I was hearing about healing in the 70s.
+I could not understand, why the only healing that I heard of locally were stories of people going for prayer and having their legs grow longer.
 It seemed like a good party trick but not much else.

-Then I came across some new friends where the wife had had a hole in the heart and then after prayer, one day it wasn’t there.
-The doctors were a little mystified but there was no big deal made about it because “there had to be a scientific explanation”.
+Then I came across some new friends.
+The wife had had a hole in the heart and then after prayer, one day it wasn’t there.
+The doctors were mystified.
+But there was no big deal made because “there had to be a scientific explanation”.

 Don’t get me wrong.
-Despite being a Creationist at heart I believe that Darwin was Gods gift to the church.
-Because of Darwin we are all, Christians and non Christians alike, are now forced to do good science and we are not able to live in the dangerous world of belief systems that have no basis in fact.
+Despite being a Creationist at heart I believe that Darwin was God’s gift to the church.
+Because of Darwin, we are all, Christians and non-Christians alike, are now forced to do good science.
+We are not able to live in the dangerous world of belief systems that have no basis in fact.
 The more people we have doing good science the more God will be glorified.

-However the unfortunate spin off of this love of science, is that very influential parts of our society is skeptical of the super natural.
-So as I said to my friend when we continued to talk about healing in our society, “perhaps its a good thing that we don’t see a lot of healing in the public domain.
-It would just be rejected as flimflammery and reduce the status Christian’s to gullible fools even more than we already are.
+However, the unfortunate spin-off of this love of science, is that very influential parts of our society are sceptical of the supernatural.
+So, as I said to my friend, “perhaps it’s a good thing that we don’t see a lot of healing in the public domain.
+It would just be rejected as flimflammery.
+Reducing the status of Christians to gullible fools even more than we already are.

 It’s one thing to be a fool for Christ its quite another to be disregarded because of our foolishness.

-Perhaps then it’s a good thing that we don’t have many high profile miracles in the country.
-Perhaps it’s our job to provide the foundation for loving the lost into Gods Kingdom.
+Perhaps then it’s a good thing that we don’t see many high-profile miracles in the country.
+Perhaps it’s our job to provide the foundation for loving the lost in God’s Kingdom.